ChauBoxplot and AdaptiveBoxplot: Two R packages for boxplot-based outlier detection: The ChauBoxplot package

-6pt The \texttt{ChauBoxplot} package offers comprehensive documentation, including a reference manual, a README file, and a set of vignettes that demonstrate usage with both synthetic and real-world datasets.
-These resources guide users through fundamental functions as well as advanced features, such as comparing Chauvenet's criterion with Tukey's classic rule and highlighting its advantages for large samples or non-normal data.
-The package is available on CRAN for all major R platforms and, released under the GPL-3 license, is actively maintained by the original authors to ensure it remains aligned with theoretical developments and evolving user needs.
-By combining statistically sound, the sample-size-adjusted outlier detection with an intuitive interface and thorough support materials, \texttt{ChauBoxplot} empowers researchers and analysts to conduct modern, reproducible data analysis across a broad range of scientific disciplines.
+The \texttt{ChauBoxplot} package offers comprehensive documentation, including a reference manual, a README file, and a set of vignettes that demonstrate usage with both synthetic and real-world datasets.
+These resources include worked examples from our simulation studies and the analysis of provincial university admission rates presented in Sections 4 and 5, guiding users through both fundamental functions and advanced features.
+Users can explore comparisons between Chauvenet's criterion and Tukey's classic rule, and learn how \texttt{ChauBoxplot} provides advantages in handling large samples or non-normal data.
+The package is available on CRAN for all major R platforms under the GPL-3 license, and is actively maintained by the original authors to ensure it remains aligned with theoretical developments and evolving user needs.
+By combining statistically sound, sample-size-adjusted outlier detection with an intuitive interface and thorough support materials, \texttt{ChauBoxplot} empowers researchers and analysts to conduct modern, reproducible data analysis across a broad range of scientific disciplines.